Sabestin/in-quiz-questions/oop/object-oriented-programming-quiz.md

 #### Q21.
 Which type of inheritance must be used so that the resultant is hybrid?
 - multiple
 - any type of inheritance
-- multilevel  <<--- picked this one,
+- multilevel
-- hierarchical
+- hierarchical <--correct

 #### Q22.
 A language that does not support polymorphism but supports classes is considered what?
-- an object-based language <<--- picked this one
+- an object-based language <<--- correct
 - a class-based language
 - a procedure-oriented language
 - if classes are supported, polymorphism will be supported